pinterest/querybook/docs_website/docs/integrations/plugins.md

 ### API Plugin

-API plugin allows you to add new or override existing API endpoints.
-Please check the folder of `querybook/plugins/api_plugin` for example.
+The API plugin enables you to create new or modify existing API endpoints.
+For examples of its usage, please refer to the `querybook/plugins/api_plugin` folder.

 ### Monkey Patch Plugin

-Similar to API plugin, monkey patch plugin allows you to override an existing API module or function.
-Please check the folder of `querybook/plugins/monkey_patch_plugin` for example.
+Similar to the API plugin, the monkey patch plugin allows you to override or modify existing modules or functions.
+To see examples of how it works, please check the `querybook/plugins/monkey_patch_plugin` folder.

 ## Installing Plugins